 What are Natural and Logical Consequences?

 These types of consequences are just what they sound like: consequences that come about because of a natural progression of events.
-They are not arbitrarily applied by a parent, but are simply the “fall out” that occurs after a poor choice is made.
-They are connected to the “crime” in some fashion.
 They are applied in a very matter-of-fact (but not biting or retaliative) way in an effort to teach the child a family value or rule.

 For Which Behaviors are they Effective?

-The following are some of the best opportunities for parents to implement natural and logical consequences:
+The following are some examples of when a parent might choose to use natural and logical consequences:

 - When the child is demonstrating problems related to personal responsibility (cleaning up after himself, putting things away, etc)

-- When the child is developmentally ready to test his decision-making skills (i.e.: preteens and teens)
+- When the child is developmentally ready to utilize his decision-making skills

 For Which Behaviors are they Ineffective?